Zettlr/zettlr-docs/docs/en/getting-started/troubleshooting.md

 If the community couldn't help you, or if it seems to be an actual bug, please open an issue on GitHub.
 Make sure to include as much information as possible so that we can quickly address the issue.

+!!! note

-> If you open an issue on GitHub, make sure you receive notifications.
+    If you open an issue on GitHub, make sure you receive notifications.
 We have follow-up questions almost always regarding your issue.
 The faster you respond, the faster we can fix your issue.
 If no one responds to your issue, this might indicate that we are not sure how to help you.
 In this case, it might help to rephrase the issue or add additional information.

 ## 7. Revert to a previous version

 Sometimes, an issue can hinder your productivity.
 Some users decide to revert to a previous version until we are able to fix the issue.
 We do not recommend this, as it can cause a host of other problems, so apply your judgment.

+!!! warning

-> Always backup everything before reverting!
+    Always backup everything before reverting!
 Never just run an older version.
 This may lead to data loss or corrupt the configuration files that Zettlr needs.

 While our homepage only displays the latest stable release, you can always find all releases (even the antique ones) on [our GitHub releases page](https://github.com/Zettlr/Zettlr/releases).